pavlo-melnyk/equivariant-hyperspheres/README.md

 This repository borrows the organisation and experimental setup code from https://github.com/DavidRuhe/clifford-group-equivariant-neural-networks.

 ## Abstract
-In this paper, we utilize hyperspheres and regular $n$-simplexes and propose an approach to learning deep features equivariant under the transformations of $n$D reflections and rotations, encompassed by the powerful group of O($n$).
-Namely, we propose O($n$)-equivariant neurons with spherical decision surfaces that generalize to any dimension n, which we call Deep Equivariant Hyperspheres.
+In this paper, we utilize hyperspheres and regular *n*-simplexes and propose an approach to learning deep features equivariant under the transformations of *n*D reflections and rotations, encompassed by the powerful group of O(*n*).
+Namely, we propose O(*n*)-equivariant neurons with spherical decision surfaces that generalize to any dimension n, which we call Deep Equivariant Hyperspheres.
 We demonstrate how to combine them in a network that directly operates on the basis of the input points and propose an invariant operator based on the relation between two points and a sphere, which as we show, turns out to be a Gram matrix.
-Using synthetic and real-world data in nD, we experimentally verify our theoretical contributions and find that our approach is superior to the competing methods for O(n)-equivariant benchmark datasets (classification and regression), demonstrating a favorable speed/performance trade-off.
+Using synthetic and real-world data in *n*D, we experimentally verify our theoretical contributions and find that our approach is superior to the competing methods for O(*n*)-equivariant benchmark datasets (classification and regression), demonstrating a favorable speed/performance trade-off.

 ## Requirements and installation
 (the versions used for the experiments)